worthyag/SixLove/draftReport.md

-**Code snippet 3** displays how I use the form create users and authenticate users.
-I passed the form to a html file (more specifically a Django template file), where it is then rendered (**code snippet 4** shows some of the code for the signup template).
+**Code snippet 3** displays how I use the form to create users and authenticate users.
+I passed the form to a html file (more specifically a Django template file), where it was then rendered (**code snippet 4** shows some of the code for the signup template).

 ```python
 ...